gaehlerm/SoftwareEngineering/README.md

 Instead you need something to keep your courage up.
 Something that takes you the fear of breaking stuff.
 That allows you to refactor code even though you are not exactly sure whether your refactoring really works or not.
 You need good test coverage.
 Good test coverage is the only thing that allows you to keep your courage and refactor code as you go.
 It is the only thing that can prevent your code from rotting.
 It is the only thing that can keep your productivity up.

 You also need courage to be honest.
-The very first thing is you have to be able to say “No.” Your manager will ask you many questions throughout your career and he hopes you to say yes.
+The very first thing is you have to be able to say “No." Your manager will ask you many questions throughout your career and he hopes you to say yes.
 But if the real answer is no, you have to tell him so.
 Lying to him and saying that you will be able to do something that you are not will not do you any good, nor will it to you manager.
 He’ll be making plans based on wrong assumptions that will not work out.

 For the very same reason you have to be honest when estimating the time required for a certain problem.
 There is no worth giving your boss an estimate that is way too optimistic.
 This just won’t cut it.
 Try to be realistic.
 Multiply your estimate by 2 to make it even more realistic.
 Or give him the most honest answer there is: tell him that you don’t know how long it will take.